Sarah Sees The World

 In Oslo we shared our host Stian’s place and had a bit of apartment envy.

-The location was in a very diverse, multi-cultural area so there were options from all around the world when it came to eating out.
+The location of our Airbnb in Oslo was in a very diverse, multi-cultural area so there were options from all around the world when it came to eating out.
 It was pretty noisy at night though so airplugs came in handy.

 When I’m travelling for weeks at a time I get really excited about the prospect of washing my clothes, which we were able to do here.